 I'll go demonstrate a very basic Rails + React project setup.

-Make sure you have a fairly recent version of Ruby.
 To start off we need to fetch the latest and greatest Rails release.
 Luckily, there's a very simple way of doing that.
 Rather than having to manually pick a version and/or messing with Gemfiles, all we need to do is

 gem install rails --pre